sergeicu/sundai-global/Constitution.md

 ## Article I: Mission & Vision

 ### What is Sundai:
 A global network of AI hackers who come together weekly to build, ship, and deploy AI applications in a single day.
 Unlike other tech meetups that focus on presentations, Sundai is about turning ideas into shipped products within 12 hours.
+And learning about SoTA AI tools & models in the build process.
 Sundai is born out of MIT and Harvard.

 ### Our Mission